 - Tuck the pepper and onions strips between the chicken pieces, trying to have a single layer.

-- Put sheet pan back into oven and bake about 15 minutes more, or until chicken tests close to 165F/75C with an Instant Read Meat Thermometer (affiliate link) and peppers are nearly done to your liking.
+- Put sheet pan back into oven and bake about 15 minutes more, or until chicken tests almost 165F/75C with an Instant Read Meat Thermometer (affiliate link) and peppers are nearly done to your liking.
 You might bake a few minutes less if you’re going to broil.

 - If desired, switch oven to broil and broil the fajitas for 4-5 minutes, or until lightly browned.

 - Serve fajitas inside low-carb tortillas or just on a plate, but please don’t skip the squeeze of fresh lime!